octplane/cocotte/README.md

 # Configuration

-- create a `.cocotterc.toml` in your home
+- create a `.cocotterc.toml` in your config home

 Example:
 ```toml